lpkyrius/newsys-fe/README.md

 - Update user data
 - Delete user

+Also
+- Docker settings
+- Link to the Backend Swagger API Documentation

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).